the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 };
 ~~~~~~~~

 Only the `objectID` is required, because you know that some of your code depends on it.
-The other properties are only displayed, thus they are not neccesarly required.
+The other properties are only displayed, thus they are not necessarily required.
 Moreover you cannot be sure that the Hacker News API has always a defined property for each object in the array.

 That's it for PropTypes.
 But there is one more aspect.
 You can define default props in your component.
 Let's take again the Button component.
 The `className` property has an ES6 default parameter in the component signature.